pgroonga/pgroonga.github.io/reference/streaming-replication.md

     * IP address: 192.168.0.32

-This document shows command lines for CentOS 7.
+This document shows command lines for Ubuntu 22.04.
 If you're using other platforms, adjust command lines by yourself.

 ## [normal][special] Install PostgreSQL and PGroonga on both primary and standbys {#install-postgresql-pgroonga}